 Life Under Lockdown - Spreading Positivity - Art Inspiration Right Now - How You Can Help Italy

-So it's now day 25 of lockdown here in Italy, something I never thought I'd be saying.
-Things here, like in many other countries started seemingly slowly and then escalated very quickly.
+It's now day 25 of lockdown here in Italy, things here, like in many other countries started seemingly slowly and then escalated very quickly.
 The good news is that new rates of the Coronavirus here are at least starting to decrease, so the lockdown is working just like it did in Wuhan.
 However, the daily death rate still remains high, now sadly at over 13,000, the worst hit country so far.
 Initially this lockdown was due to end on the 3rd April but it has just been confirmed that it will be extended until 13th April, and perhaps longer after that.

 This is of course a stressful, scary and surreal time for people all over the world.
 The shining light in all of this has been, no doubt, the solidarity that has emerged.
 The culture of togetherness and strength has been beautiful for all to see during these uncertain times.